OneTrickBreach/Fashion-Long-Tail-Rescue/plan.md

 | **Nishant Suresh** | Evaluation Dashboard & Presentation Visuals | Matplotlib, Plotly, LaTeX |

 **Next Immediate Action:** Prepare the 15-minute Phase 4 presentation.
 All code, models, and visualisations are complete.
+Action Items:
+i) Review rubrics and plus and minus section of in-class example presentation ii) Familiarize ourselves with architectures used in both hero and villian and data processing process.

+Meeting: Tenatively scheduled for 1200 Saturday (03/07/2026).
+Location: TBD.